 On March 19, 2018, Promet, Processa and CoNCERT amended the Agreement executed in October 2017.
-The Agreement was assigned to Processa and Processa exercised the exclusive option for the PCS-499 compound (see Note 1 - Company Overview and Note 2 - Intangible Asset) in exchange for CoNCERT receiving, in part, \$8 million of common stock of the Company that was owned directly by Promet (or 2,090,301 shares at \$3.83 per share representing 6.58% of Promet's common stock holding or 5.93% of the Company's total common stock issued and outstanding) in satisfaction of the obligation due for the exclusive license for CTP-499 acquired by Processa.
+The Agreement was assigned to Processa and Processa exercised the exclusive option for the PCS-499 compound in exchange for CoNCERT receiving, in part, \$8 million of common stock of the Company that was owned directly by Promet (2,090,301 shares at \$3.83 per share) in satisfaction of the obligation due for the exclusive license for PCS-499 acquired by Processa.
 There was no change in the total shares issued and outstanding of 35,272,626, however, Promet's controlling interest was reduced from 90% to 84%.
 Promet contributed the payment of the obligation due for the exclusive license to the Company without consideration paid to them.
 As a result of the transaction, the Company recognized an exclusive license intangible asset with a fair value of \$8 million and an offsetting increase in additional paid-in capital resulting from Promet satisfying Processa's liability to CoNCERT (see Note 2 Intangible Asset for the income tax effect of this transaction).